mlafleur/mlafleur.github.io/_posts/2008-12-23-getting-started-with-the-core-api.md

 ---
-Title: Getting Started with the Core API
+title: Getting Started with the Core API
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Skype
 ---